Trismegiste/you-are-not-solid-when/OCP/README.md

 }
 ```

-With this pattern, you follow the Hollywood principe and it's easy to unit test
+With this pattern, you follow the Hollywood principle and it's easy to unit test
 the abstract template without customer concerns and to code and test only customer concerns
-in a separate clas.
+in separate classes.

+You could also use Strategy, Bridge, Adapter, Decorator, all Behavioral patterns.

 [1]: http://en.wikipedia.org/wiki/Open/closed_principle
 [2]: http://en.wikipedia.org/wiki/Template_method